James McDonnell with nose of airplane

 The Cosmic Ray Isotope Spectrometer is launched

 The Cosmic Ray Isotope Spectrometer is launched aboard the NASA Advanced Composition Explorer satellite.
-Robert Binns, Martin Israel, and Joseph Klarmann are co-investigators along with scientists from other institutions.
+Robert Binns, Martin Israel, and Joseph Klarmann were co-investigators along with scientists from other institutions.
 This instrument continues to make key measurements relevant to the origin of cosmic rays.

 Roger J. Phillips became new Director of the Center